LeCrew/marvelous-css-api/README.md

 - RULES
 - FUNCTIONS

-## WOOOAAAW FRESH, SO #FRESH, BUT HOW CAN I ACCESS IT QUICKLY ???
+## WOAW FRESH, SO #FRESH, BUT HOW CAN I ACCESS IT QUICKLY ???

     npm install --save marvelous-css-api